-The Lake District and Cumbria is blessed with amazing scenery that’s a feast for the eyes.
+The Lake District and Cumbria are blessed with amazing scenery for you to feast your eyes upon.
 But bring your focus down from the mountain peaks and the waters of the lakes and you’ll find even more beauty in the villages of the county.

-With coastal delights, ancient settlements, and hidden valley dwellings, villages and hamlets make up a big part of the character of the Lakes.
-Today I’ll be sharing some of my favourite pretty Lake District villages.
+With coastal delights, ancient settlements, hidden valley dwellings, villages and hamlets making up a big part of the character of the area, read on to discover some of our favourite pretty Lake District villages.

 You can also find your perfect village retreat using our cottage search.

 Hawkshead easily tops the list, practically without trying!
-Sitting between Windermere and Consiton, the centre of this village has been designated traffic free, so you can get a uniquely olde worlde enjoyment from it.
+Sitting between Windermere and Coniston, the centre of this village has been designated a traffic-free zone, so you can get a uniquely olde-worlde enjoyment from it.
 With narrow ginnels, cobbled courtyards and whitewashed buildings, it’s just what you’d imagine when picturing a pretty village.
-There’s plenty to see too, with connections to Wordsworth and Beatrix Potter, as well as a fabulous chocolate factory!
+There’s plenty for old and young to see too, with connections to Wordsworth and the Beatrix Potter Gallery, as well as a fabulous chocolate factory.

 Browse our cottages near Hawkshead.

-On the southern outer edge of the Lake District is Cartmel, famous for its racecourse and fabulous sticky toffee pudding!
-It’s a real foodie paradise with two Michelin-starred restaurants, a cheese delicatessen, and lovely pubs and cafes.
-Cottages sit alongside a pretty stream while grand, ivy-covered houses nestle down alongside quirky village shops.
+On the southern outer edge of the Lake District is Cartmel, famous for its racecourse and fabulous sticky toffee pudding.
+It’s a real foodie paradise with two Michelin-starred restaurants, a cheese delicatessen, as well as lovely pubs and cafes.
+Cottages sit alongside a delightful stream whilst grand, ivy-covered houses nestle down alongside quirky village shops.

 Once home to William Wordsworth and his family, Grasmere still retains the character that was evident back in the poet’s day.
-Slatebuilt cottages sit along the roads, while the lake is just a short walk away.
-Don’t miss a visit to Sarah Nelson’s Grasmere Gingberbread® Shop while you’re here.
-The smell of freshly baked sweet treats will draw you to the tiny shop, where inside you’ll find the world-famous gingerbread served up by friendly staff in traditional garb.
+You’ll pass slate-built cottages sitting along the roads on your way to the nearby lake.
+Don’t miss a visit to Sarah Nelson’s Grasmere Gingberbread Shop while you’re here.
+The smell of freshly baked sweet treats will draw you to the quaint shop, where you’ll find the world-famous gingerbread served up by friendly staff in traditional garb.

 Find your perfect village getaway in Grasmere.

-This tiny village in the valley of Eskdale is surrounded by spectacular mountain scenery and home to just a handful of pretty buildings.
-One such building is the Eskdale Corn Mill, which lies over a stone bridge at the end of the street, and is open to the public.
-It tells of the milling history of the area, with hands-on exhibitions and knowledgeable guides.
+This petite village in the valley of Eskdale is surrounded by spectacular mountain scenery and home to a handful of handsome buildings.
+One such building is the Eskdale Corn Mill, which lies over a stone bridge at the end of the street and is open to the public.
+Gather around and listen to tales of the milling history of the area, with hands-on exhibitions and knowledgeable guides.
 Beyond the mill, the road changes to footpaths that head directly onto the mountainside, with walks up to Blea Tarn and Burnmoor Tarn.

 Discover our cottages near Boot.

-In an area known locally as Back o’ Skiddaw, Caldbeck is a delightful village with colourful houses, mining history, and riverside walks.
+In an area known locally as Back o’ Skiddaw, Caldbeck is a wonderful village with colourful houses, mining history, and riverside walks.
 In one of the lesser-visited areas of the Lake District, here you can enjoy fantastic scenery without the crowds.
-A walk along the river can take you The Howk, a limestone gorge with waterfalls and an old Bobbin Mill.
-Meanwhile, back in the centre of the village, you can stop off at the local pub, pop in for a look at the church, or browse the shops and eat at the café in the old Priests Mill.
+A walk along the river can take you The Howk, a limestone gorge with waterfalls and an old bobbin mill.
+Meanwhile, back in the centre of the village, you can browse the shops, marvel at the church, or eat at the cafe in the old Priests Mill.